ACicmansky/GastroPro_Product_Manager/memory-bank/productContext.md

 1. User loads a primary CSV file containing product data
 2. User selects product categories to include in the final output
 3. System automatically loads and processes configured XML feeds
+4. Optionally performs multi-threaded web scraping to augment the catalog and fill missing fields
-4. System merges the selected local data with the online feed data
+5. System merges the selected local data with the feed and scraped data
+6. System enhances data with AI: generates/improves B2B short and long descriptions and SEO meta (title, description, keywords) using a web-search-enabled LLM
-5. System identifies product variants and extracts differences based on configuration
+7. System identifies product variants and extracts differences based on configuration
-6. User reviews the detected variants and extracted differences
+8. User reviews the detected variants and extracted differences
-7. System generates detailed reports of variant groups and differences
+9. System generates detailed reports of variant groups and differences
-8. User saves the final CSV output with variant relationships and differences
+10. User saves the final CSV output with variant relationships, differences, and enhanced content

 ## Target Users
 - E-commerce store administrators
 - Product catalog managers
 - Online marketplace sellers
 - Inventory management personnel